Adit020/SpeechRecognition/README.md

 - Recommend accessibility improvements

 > 📢 Open an issue with the `enhancement` label to add ideas to the roadmap.

 ---

-# 🤝 Contributing Guide – Voice-Controlled Desktop Assistant

-Thank you for your interest in contributing to this project!
-Whether you’re here to fix a bug, add a feature, or suggest improvements — you’re most welcome.

----